This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Step 3 – Wait for Form I-526 Approval: Once Form I-526 is submitted, it must be reviewed and approved by USCIS.
 The processing time can vary.

 Step 4 – Apply for Immigrant Visa or Adjustment of Status: Upon approval of Form I-526, an applicant must submit additional forms and documentation to USCIS or the Department of State.
-If outside of the US, the applicant must apply for an immigrant visa.
+The applicant must apply for an immigrant visa outside of the US.
 If already in the US with valid non-immigrant status, the applicant must apply for an adjustment of status.

 Step 5 – Conditional Permanent Residence: If the immigrant visa or adjustment of status application is approved, the applicant will be granted conditional permanent residence, also known as a green card, for a two-year period.

 Step 6 – File Form I-829: Within 90 days before the two-year anniversary of obtaining conditional permanent residence, the applicant must file Form I-829 (Petition by Entrepreneur to Remove Conditions) with USCIS.
 This form is used to demonstrate that the requirements of the EB-5 program have been fulfilled and to request the removal of conditions on the permanent residence.

 Step 7 – Receive Permanent Residence: If Form I-829 is approved, the conditions on the permanent residence will be removed, and the applicant will become a lawful permanent resident of the United States.